barmalei/zebkit/src/jekyll/docs.intro.md

 The **latest** (<a href="http://www.zebkit.org/ver/latest">http://www.zebkit.org/ver/latest</a>) is the version that is considered as the most stable and bug free snapshot of github version.
 For developers using the latest means:

-   * They stick to the most actual and quite stable version with the hottest fixes and the most recent new features.
+   * They stick to the most actual and quite stable version with the hottest fixes and the most recent new features and improvements.
    * They should never care about bloody version name or code to address the version they need.
 They always get the latest one.
    * They are in a risk with the latest version updates.
 That means a recent update of the latest version can add a bug or (in rare cases) even backward compatible issues.